jimbo51235/TomatoStepProgress/README.md

 2. Create a sub-class of **UIViewController**.
 Name it BasicViewController, BaseViewController, RootViewController or whatever you want such that all child view controllers can be based on.
 For now, let us call this base view controller **BaseViewController**.
 Import **TomatoStepProgress** to the view controller.

-3. In the base view controller, create a function to set up the menu.
+3. In the base view controller, set the class to **TomatoStepProgressViewController**.
+Create a function to set up the menu.
 Let us call this function **setup(index: Int)**.

 4. In the setup function, create an array of step progress models with **TomatoProgressModel**.
 This struct takes two properties: name (String) and index (Int).
 The **name** property is the name of a step that the app user has to go through.
 The index property determines the order of appearance of the corresponing step.